kmicinski/cs107-p3/README.md

     Edge ≡ Node × Node

 In other words, a graph is a pair of a set of nodes and a set of edges.
 A node is just a number, and an edge is a pair of nodes.
+The reason this is called the adjancy-list representation is that we represent edges as a list of pairs of nodes that are adjacent to one another in the graph.
+We'll observe other implementations later on, for example, we can also represent edges as matrices, which will speed up some operations on graphs by taking advantage of our computer's ability to quickly multiply matrices.

 ### Tuples in Python